nextflow-io/training/docs/basic_training/channels.md

 ch.view { "value: $it" }
 ```

 The first line in this example creates a variable `ch` which holds a channel object.
-This channel emits the values specified as a parameter in the `of` method.
+This channel emits the values specified as a parameter in the `of` channel factory.
 Thus the second line will print the following:

 ```console
 value: 1